AarshBatra/biteSizedAQ/11.air.pol.life.exp.calc.apte.other.methods/README.md

 - May require assumptions that are hard to verify

-- Often requires more data than simpler approaches
+- Might often requires more data than simpler approaches

 ### High-Resolution Exposure Assessment